Escape from New York: Board games

 An Escape from New York board game was released in 1981 by TSR, Inc. Another board game was crowd-funded in 2022.

 Cancelled anime

 In 2003, Carpenter was planning an anime spin-off of Escape from New York, with Outlaw Star's Mitsuru Hongo slated to direct.

+Cancelled video game

+A video game adaptation was in development in 2004–2005.

+Unauthorized remake

+A 2015 ruling by the French Tribunal de Paris found that the French film Lockout (2012) had plagiarized both Escape from New York and its sequel Escape from L.A.
+John Carpenter was awarded €20,000, with co-writer Nick Castle getting €10,000, and €50,000 given to rights holder StudioCanal.
+Lockout's writer and producer Luc Besson appealed the ruling, which was rejected in July 2016.
+The claimant's total damages were increased to €450,000.